-You may have noticed a slew of current and former professional athletes recently endorsing CBD products, but the benefits of CBD could also help the average athlete both pre and post-workout.
+You may have noticed a slew of current and former professional athletes recently endorsing CBD products, but the benefits of CBD before and after workouts could also help the average athlete.

 The World Anti-Doping Agency removed CBD from its prohibited substances list in September 2018.
 Although there are few peer-reviewed studies on the pre and post-workout benefits of CBD, there are plenty of athlete testimonials to support it.
 UFC fighter Nate Diaz declared in 2016 that “it helps [me] with the healing process and inflammation.”